modelica/Encryption-and-Licensing/doc/SEMLA.md

 #### User

-- The API should make installation procedures for libraries convienient.
+- The API should make installation procedures for libraries convenient.
 This is possible with tool support

 - The library is distributed as a single file with a well-defined file extension.